 - 1/3 watch at least one hour of online video a day.

-You could go as far as to say Gen Z is addicted to technology because it impacts them emotionally.
+You could go as far as to say Gen Z has a technology addiction because it impacts them emotionally.
 Eighty percent feel distressed when kept away from their personal electronic devices.
 Try asking Gen Z to pull away from their smartphone for an extended time and they will become anxious and upset.

 Paradigm Malibu is a treatment facility on the Pacific Coast.
 It started out treating people with classic drug and alcohol addictions.
 Now it has developed a program specifically for Gen Z kids who have device-use disorders.
 Kids are brought to the center because extreme use of technology has led to serious behavioral disorders.
 In some cases, kids have even threatened to kill themselves when told their Internet may be cut off.